The leaves are changing here in New England, which means the holiday season is nearly upon us.

 When thinking about your text and images, or the content of your campaign, there is a rule of thumb you’ll want to follow: 20 lines of text or less and three images or less.

-A Constant Contact study in 2015 found that email campaigns with a combination of 20 lines of text and three images induced the highest click-through rate.
+A Constant Contact study found that email campaigns with a combination of 20 lines of text and three images induced the highest click-through rate.

 3. A festive footer